 At Hook Infant School we recognise that the coordination of provision for SEND requires dedicated management time, and also needs sufficient focus within the school senior leadership team.
-The Special Educational Needs and Disability Coordinator (SENDCo) is Dawn Walters.
+The Special Educational Needs and Disability Coordinators (SENDCOs) are Lisa Ross (KS1) and Dawn Walters (EYFS).

 Where a pupil is identified as having SEND, the school will take action to remove barriers to learning and aim to put effective special educational provision in place.
 This SEND support should take the form of a four-part cycle; Assess, Plan, Do, Review.
 This is known as the graduated approach.
-It draws on more detailed approaches, more frequent review and more specialist expertise in successive cycles in order to match interventions to the special needs or disabilities of children.
+It draws on more detailed approaches, more frequent review and more specialist expertise in successive cycles in order to match interventions to the SEND of children.